Car Physics: some problems

 A coasting trial.

 On a training day with negligible wind, sunswift IV entered the flat straight of the race track at 70 k.p.h.
 The driver then switched the motor off and coasted, using no brakes.
 After covering a marked kilometer, she was travelling at 50 k.p.h.
 What is her acceleration?
-(For this approximate estimate, treat the acceleration as constant, but we'll do a better calculation later.)
+(For this approximate estimate, treat the acceleration as constant, but we'll do it more seriously below.)

 In the chapter Constant acceleration, we considered motion in a straight line and derived an equation relating the acceleration a to the (final) speed v, the initial speed v0 and the distance covered Δx: